2023 Solar Incentives Guide for Shiloh, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-The ITC applies to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit applies to you, get in touch with your local Shiloh solar installation company.
+Your local Shiloh solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives